Searching for a business to acquire?

 We focus our energy on small business acquisition opportunities in the “job replacement” market, where the seller’s discretionary earnings (SDE) falls into the $200-500K range.
 In these businesses, purchase multiples are low (typically 1.5-3.0x SDE), the buyer population is small, and most potential suitors are unsophisticated and under-capitalized.
 This creates real competitive advantage for first time entrepreneurial acquirers.

 We like businesses that are simple to understand, reliably profitable, and have a robust recurring demand profile.
 We also prefer businesses that are service-oriented, and do not consume a lot of cash to grow.
 It’s advantageous when the acquired business serves (or has the ability to serve) a customer niche where there is a non-cyclical tailwind propelling growth.
 In short, we want to position our businesses to benefit from overwhelming economic forces in order to create the greatest probability of success.

 We put high value on businesses with a long history, a unique and valuable niche, and a strong motivation to exit fairly quickly.
 Niche businesses competing in a fragmented industry structure with relatively unsophisticated and under-capitalized competitors are also desirable.

 Do I need to invest my own cash?

-Yes.
-As the majority (or sole) owner, you will need to bring enough cash to purchase your equity at a fair price given the acquisition financial structure.
-Depending on how much debt the acquisition can handle, acquisitions entrepreneurs will generally need $50-250K to invest.
+Typically, yes.
+As the searcher, you will need to bring enough cash to purchase your equity at a fair price given the acquisition financial structure.
+Depending on how much debt the acquisition can handle, and whether you bring outside investor money as well, acquisition entrepreneurs will generally need at least $50K to invest.

 What if I don't have enough cash?